William Still: Marriage and children

 In 1844, William Still moved from New Jersey to Philadelphia, Pennsylvania.
-In 1847, the year he was hired as a clerk for the Pennsylvania Society for the Abolition of Slavery, Still married Letitia George.
+In 1847, the same year he was hired as a clerk for the Pennsylvania Society for the Abolition of Slavery, Still married Letitia George.
 They had four children who survived infancy.
-Their oldest was Caroline Virginia Matilda Still (1848–1919), a pioneer female medical doctor.
+Their oldest was Caroline Virginia Matilda Still (1848–1919), one of the first Black women to become a physician in the United States.
 Caroline attended Oberlin College and the Women's Medical College of Philadelphia (much later known as the Medical College of Pennsylvania).
 She married Edward J. Wiley.
 After he died, she married again, to the Reverend Matthew Anderson, longtime pastor of the Berean Presbyterian Church in North Philadelphia.
 She had an extensive private medical practice in Philadelphia and was also a community activist, teacher and leader.

 William Wilberforce Still (1854–1932) graduated from Lincoln University and subsequently practiced law in Philadelphia.
 Robert George Still (1861–1896) became a journalist and owned a print shop on Pine at 11th Street in central Philadelphia.
 Frances Ellen Still (1857–1943) became a kindergarten teacher (she was named after poet Frances Ellen Watkins Harper, who had lived with the Stills before her marriage).
 According to the 1900 U.S. Census, William W., his wife, and Frances Ellen all lived in the same household as the elderly William Still and his wife, confirming the custom of extended families living together.